The Huge Potential of Virtual Chronic Care Management

-Last year, CMS began reimbursing providers about $42/month per patient for spending at least 20 minutes in non-face-to-face Chronic Care Management (CCM) consultations.
-Yet surprisingly, many providers – including telehealth clinicians – have been slow to take advantage of this supplemental source of revenue.
+Last year, CMS began reimbursing providers about $42 a month per patient for spending at least twenty minutes in non-face-to-face Chronic Care Management (CCM) consultations.
+However, many providers – including telehealth clinicians – have been surprisingly slow to take advantage of this supplemental source of revenue.

-If a provider offers CCM-defined services to, say, 400 eligible Medicare patients per month, that’s bonus income of more than $200,000 per year.
-And in most cases, that revenue doesn’t affect reimbursement from Evaluation & Management (E&M) and other services.
+If a provider offers CCM-defined services to 400 eligible Medicare patients per month, that’s bonus income of more than $200,000 per year.
+Furthermore, in most cases, that revenue doesn’t affect reimbursement from Evaluation & Management (E&M) and other services.
 It’s additional income, pure and simple.

-According to the National Chronic Care Survey, there were two major problems with last year’s rollout: many clinicians were spending up to 35 minutes per consultation (when only 20 is required) and about half the participating providers used registered nurses for the checkups (when less expensive clinicians could do the job).
+According to the National Chronic Care Survey, there were two major problems with last year’s rollout.
+Many clinicians spent up to 35 minutes per consultation when only 20 is required, and about half the participating providers used registered nurses for the checkups when less expensive clinicians could do the job.

 As providers become more efficient in CCM care delivery, it’s likely to gain popularity rapidly this year.
 That means that CMS auditors will be paying close attention to ensure compliance – and that’s where telehealth has a key advantage: thorough documentation.